 The command instructs the block and inode to have a grace period of 864000 seconds an equivalent of 10 days.
 The setting will affect all users, therefore, values need to be set even when there will be no use of blocks and inodes.
 The time value must be in seconds.

-Confirm the changes and see if it took effect using the command:
+Confirm the changes and see if they took effect using the command:

 $ sudo repquota -s /